pghalliday/ce-front-end/README.md

 Front end implementation for currency exchange service.

-## Features

-- Accepts HTTP connections
-- Accepts engine.io connections
-- Connects to a ce-operation-hub instance using 0MQ

 ## Starting and stopping the server

 Forever is used to keep the server running as a daemon and can be called through npm as follows